 Students are eligible to participate in a Villa summer program anytime during their GU career – from the summer after their freshman year to the summer after graduation.

 All students applying to summer programs should have a cumulative GPA of at least 2.7, unless the program requires a higher GPA.
-Additional program requirements can be found on each program’s webpage.
+Additional program requirements can be found on each program’s online brochure.
 Students whose GPA is currently below a 2.7 are encouraged to speak with an OGE advisor early in the process to learn about their options for summer study abroad.

 Additionally, applicants are expected to be in good academic standing at Georgetown University or their home university.
 Students must maintain a strong, consistent academic record and meet the academic standards set forth by the University.
 Students are not eligible to participate in a study abroad program while on active academic probation.